Ark (river boat)

 Three arks for a log drive on Pine Creek in Lycoming County or Tioga County.
 The left ark was for cooking and dining, the middle ark was the sleeping quarters, and the right ark was for the draft horses.
 The arks were built for just one trip down river and then dismantled and sold for their lumber.
 The line of the Jersey Shore, Pine Creek and Buffalo Railway can be seen on the eastern shore, and the mountainside behind it is nearly bare of trees from clear-cutting.

 In early periods of North American industrial development, an ark was a temporary boat used for river transport in eastern North America before slack-water canals (a lock system and appropriate dams allowing two way travel) and railroads made them obsolete.
 Because they could be built using relatively crude hand tools, arks were built in American colonial and early republic times, primarily to carry cargo downriver on the spring freshets, and especially to carry milled lumber, charcoal and other forest products and bulk agricultural produce to a city or a port downriver.
 While logs were often tied into rafts, on long trips which could take weeks, the rafts would be accompanied by such arks as crew support quarters.
 Deep rivers allowed large log arks as described below instead of less controllable rafts.
 Since by 1800, most eastern towns and cities were short on heating fuels, even badly processed timber or planks could readily be sold at the destinations.

-But it was in the role of delivering coal as a fuel to alleviate the long-standing first energy crisis in the eastern United States that the arks saw their most frequent transport uses because of the 1816 invention of Josiah White's Bear Trap Lock system.
+The energy shortages were alleviated when arks could transport coal.
+In the Eastern United States arks became more frequently used due to the 1816 invention of Josiah White's Bear Trap Lock system.
 The mechanisms allowed controllable artificially created freshets which enabled the opening of the 45 mi of the Lower Lehigh Canal (c.
-1818–1820), and thereby allowed the first extensive shipments of anthracite coal, the new high tech fuel to energy-starved industries in eastern cities.
-For a full decade ever increasing numbers were built and sent 105 mi to the docks in Philadelphia.
+1818–1820), and allowed the first extensive shipments of anthracite coal, a new high tech fuel, to eastern cities experiencing energy shortages.
+For ten years, more and more arks were built and sent to the docks in Philadelphia.